The best way to make sure you give your Betta a happy home is to think about its natural habitat. Bettas live in warm, somewhat shallow water.

 Sand and gravel are definitely the 2 most popular choices when it comes to Betta substrate.
 Which one is better depends on how you’re setting up your tank and how much work you want to put into maintaining it.
 Let’s take a closer look at the pros and cons of each.

 First, let’s talk about sand.
 If you’re going to use a sand substrate, make sure you get some from a trusted brand.
-A lot of sand used for this purpose is basically just what they couldn’t use for other things, like pay sand or construction materials.
+A lot of sand used for this purpose is basically just what they couldn’t use for other things, like play sand or construction materials.

 That’s why it’s always best to go with a brand that specifically makes materials and supplies for aquariums.
-Don’t dig up your own sand or bring a bucketful back from the beach and think it’s okay to use in your tank, either.
+Don’t dig up your own sand or bring a bucketful back from the beach and think it’s okay to use it in your tank, either.
 You always have to be careful about what you introduce into the water.

-Some people really love the look of sand and it come in a range of colors.
+Some people really love the look of sand and it comes in a range of colors.
 Whether you want a natural or funky look, you’ll be able to find the perfect color for you.
 It’s also smooth and easy to tuck plants and other decorations into and you can contrast it to your Betta to really make the colors pop.

-In general, sand is a really clean choice.
+In general, sand is a really clear choice.
 Because the particles are so small and get packed in so close together, it’s hard for uneaten food or waste to penetrate it.
 You might find some on the surface but that’s generally easy to clean up.
 Sand is also a great place for beneficial, natural bacteria to thrive.

 What are the downsides to using sand?